acheronfail/sublime-da-cs/README.md

 **Behind the scene**:

 - DA UI will re-apply your new settings for the current global color scheme automatically if the engine is supported.
 - If you've changed the global color scheme, run `DA UI: Re-apply Settings` command to do that manually.
-Later, there will be option to do that automatically on color scheme change.

 ### Change Some Colors of the Specific Color Scheme